LukasKiederle/seminar-compare-go/content.md

 ```
 Depending on which task is being executed first, `a = b * b` or
 the `go func()` the result will differ.
 Possible results are:
-**a = 4, b = 8 or a = 4, b = 2**
+**a = 4, b = 8 or a = 4, b = 2**.
+This is called asynchronous execution.

-For this problem of inconsistency golang uses channels.
-In the
+To execute goroutines synchronous golang uses channels.
-following example almost same code is being shown but returning
+In the following example almost same code is being shown but returning
 a consistent result.

 ```go